Here with Me (The Killers song)

 "Here with Me" is a single from American rock band The Killers' fourth studio album, Battle Born.
 It was released as the third single from the album on December 16, 2012, and was written by Brandon Flowers and Fran Healy.

 Critical reception

 The track "Here with Me" received mixed reviews from critics.
 Some critics criticized the lyrics "don't want your picture on my cell phone, I want you here with me" for being too sentimental, but praised the horns-and-strings instrumental composition.
-Other critics praise The Killers for being able to authentically bridge the song and the album Battle Born with the rest of their music.
+Other critics praised The Killers for being able to authentically bridge the song and the album Battle Born with the rest of their music.

 Chart performance

 Following the single release and Cassadee Pope and The Killers' performance on The Voice, "Here with Me" peaked on several Billboard charts.
 Although the single did not reach the Billboard Hot 100, it peaked at number 19 on the Bubbling Under Hot 100 Chart.
 The single was fairly successful in the rock charts.
 It peaked at number 18 on the Rock Songs chart and number 13 on the Rock Digital Singles.
 Furthermore, the single peaked at number 10 on the Alternative Digital Songs chart, internationally, "Here with Me" peaked at #88 on the Canadian Hot 100.